-CVS Health Executive Vice President and CVS Pharmacy President Neela Montgomery is one of the dynamic leaders on The List of People Shaping Retail’s Future 2022 who will be celebrated at the NRF Foundation Honors in January.
+CVS Health Executive Vice President and CVS Pharmacy President Neela Montgomery is one of the dynamic leaders on The List of People Shaping Retail’s Future 2022 who will be celebrated at the NRF Foundation Honors.
 She shares her journey to get to her current role, what it’s like to lead CVS during a pandemic and what she sees for the future of healthcare and retail.

 Here are a few questions, along with Montgomery’s answers (watch the video above for all “20 Questions”):

 What experience helped you the most in retail?

 I think that I've always been a great student – a lifelong learner.
 I really think as the industry has changed in retail, even in the time that I've been in it – 25 years – so much has changed with the impact of technology, and I think being curious about those changes and wanting to learn and adapt has been a critical skillset for me.

 How did you get to the role you are currently in?

 I joined CVS Health about nine months ago, at a time of great national importance as they started to distribute the first vaccine in the country, having played such an important role in the pandemic.

 Before then, as CEO of Crate & Barrel, I really enjoyed my time there building their omnichannel and ecommerce business and being part of a design and creative company, but I was really looking for something that had a real social purpose at a really important time, and given that both my parents are surgeons, I really wanted to work at the interface of retail and healthcare.

 How does your company – and the retail industry overall – impact people in every community every day?